openshift-kni/example-cnf/documentation/testing.md

 You can see there that the `opackets` and `ipackets` figures correspond to what it's printed in `job-trex-app` pod.

-Finally, for `testpmd-app` pod, as said before, since this is a new copy of the pod, you will not be able to see the logs of the test that has been executed by the automation, but, if using DCI, you can retrieve these logs from the [Files section](https://www.distributed-ci.io/jobs/0ae26cc0-41b8-4f1b-86ce-1cbaf3a512b9/files) of the DCI job.
+Finally, for the CNFApp pod, as said before, since this is a new copy of the pod, you will not be able to see the logs of the test that has been executed by the automation, but, if using DCI, you can retrieve these logs from the [Files section](https://www.distributed-ci.io/jobs/0ae26cc0-41b8-4f1b-86ce-1cbaf3a512b9/files) of the DCI job.

 From this source of information, you can find two main log files:

 - `example-cnf-pre-job-status.log`: it prints the status of all Example CNF components before starting the TRexApp job.
 - `example-cnf-post-job-status.log`: it prints the status of all Example CNF components just after finishing the TRexApp job.

-So, in the second log file, you can find the logs of the `testpmd-app` pod that was used for the tests.
-Last entry is like this, and you can see that the figures managed by TestPMD correspond to what was generated on TRex, confirming that the job was in a good shape:
+So, in the second log file, you can find the logs of the `testpmd|grout-app` pod that was used for the tests.

+- In the case of TestPMD, last entry is like this, and you can see that the figures managed by TestPMD correspond to what was generated on TRex, confirming that the job was in a good shape:

 ```
 Port statistics ====================================